 "Included in the rationale statements given for the deactivation was the fact that the airfield facility expansion required to accomodate the future assignment of C-124 aircraft would be unduly expensive.
-The fact is that C-130 transports, a more modern airplane than the C-124's, could be accomodated by the present facilities at Westchester without either expansion or modification.
+The fact is that C-130 transports, a more modern airplane than the C-124's, could be accomodated by the present facilities IT WAS A PROUD MOMENT when Maj Gen Lewis A. Curtis, Cmdg Gen of the NYAirNG presented the Governor's Cup Trophy to Col Paul F. Seifert, Cmdr of the 105th Air Transport Group.
+The unit was honored as the best flying unit in the state.

+at Westchester without either expansion or modification.
 Such action would represent true economy in that it would provide proper utilization of the several million dollar facility at Westchester and even more importantly would retain this proven organization and its trained personnel which represents an asset so valuable that it cannot be caluculated in terms of dollars."